BenWestgate/Bails/FAQ.md

 Here are some tips for selecting a computer to buy, buy and return, rent or borrow to complete the initial sync as fast as possible:

 1. **Avoid computers with 4 GB of RAM or less**, they will force your USB stick to work much harder, wearing it out prematurely.
 On 4 GB RAM, without one of the "SSD-like" drives above, the initial synchronization could take weeks instead of days.
 8 GB RAM is better and 16 GB RAM is best.
-In 16GB RAM conmputers *most* USB sticks will complete initial sync in hours, rather than days in 8GB RAM computers.
+In 16GB RAM computers *most* USB sticks will complete initial sync in hours, rather than days in 8 GB RAM computers.

 2. **Storage drive type and capacity don't matter.** Tails never uses your computer's storage.
 You're free to use this computer for other purposes or return it, after removing your Bails USB stick.
 Tails would even work with a used PC that has no internal disk.